 It’s so commonplace for vacant properties, I hardly feel the need to make you aware of the risk of theft or vandalism.
 You all know what they are after too: copper, furnaces, fixtures, uninstalled materials, and your contractors’ tools.
 Some criminals like to break in to vandalize, which can be just as costly as stolen goods.

-Hurricane Season & Vacant Properties
+Hurricane Prone Properties

 In addition, many people are not aware that Named Storm and Flood coverage are not automatically included in the majority of property policies.
 Coverage is usually obtained separately for an additional cost, so it’s important to become familiar with how these coverages work, especially if you are investing out-of-state.
-You may also want to check out these two articles in Affinity Loss Prevention Services “It’s Not Covered” series:

-Securing Vacant Properties
+How to Secure Vacant Properties

-3 Vacant Property Signs You Should Avoid
+Vacant Property Signs You Should Avoid

 - Unkempt yard

 All three of these signal that no one is home and your investment is ripe for the picking.
 Be sure the yard is mowed and trees and bushes are tamed.
 If there is still mail being delivered (even if they are junk ads), be sure it is picked up on a regular basis.
 Also, make sure the house is well-lit, especially the entryways.
 Intruders are less likely to prey on your property if they sense they may get caught in the act of breaking in.

 - The first line of defense: Deterrence – Make sure your property isn’t the easiest target on the block.